 Multiplication!
-For some children, it’s a fun puzzle and mental challenge to memorize facts and recognize number patterns.
-For others, memorizing multiplication facts is a complicated chore.
+For some children, memorizing facts and recognizing number patterns is a fun puzzle and enjoyable mental challenge.
+For others, it’s a complicated chore.
 We are here to help with tips and a free multiplication chart printable!

 Introducing your child to a multiplication chart

 Whether children love or hate multiplication, they cannot avoid it.
-Multiplication is a skill they will encounter almost daily throughout life and is taught starting in our Simply Good and Beautiful Math 3 homeschool curriculum.
+Multiplication is a skill they will use almost daily throughout their lives.
+Children can begin to master this skill starting in our Simply Good and Beautiful Math 3 course.

-Today, however, let’s look at some ways a multiplication chart simplifies the process of understanding and learning math facts.
+Let’s look at ways a multiplication chart simplifies the process of understanding and learning math facts.

 Begin with a 10 × 10 multiplication chart to 100.